futoin/core-js-ri-asyncsteps/README.md

 ##asyncSteps.error(name, [error_info])
 Set error and throw to abort execution.

+*NOTE: If called outside of AsyncSteps stack (e.g. by external event), make sure you catch the exception*

 **Params**

 - name `string` - error message, expected to be identifier "InternalError"